husnainali98/Thesis-FL-MTD-Attack-Analysis-and-Defense-Optimization/README.md

 ### 1. Baseline FL (No Defense)

-Navigate to the baseline folder:
+# Navigate to the baseline folder:

-`cd "FL Baseline"`
+`cd FL Baseline`

-Start the server in one terminal:
+# Start the server in one terminal:

 `python server_baseline.py`

-Start each client in separate terminals:
+# Start each client in separate terminals:

 `python client1.py`